BASENJI AFRICA DOG

 Photo Sahara Art Rupestre Les Editions de L'amateur

-Rock Paintings with hunting dogs Tandrart
+Rock Paintings with hunting dogs Tassili Tandrart

 Photo Peter v.
 Sengbusch